Key Changes in Massachusetts Firearm Laws for Nonresidents in 2024

 Medical Marijuana Cards, LTC’s and Firearms Possession

 The effect of medicinal marijuana cards on Massachusetts firearms licensing remains cloudy.
 On one hand, G.L. c.
 140, sec 131(e) requires a licensing authority to determine whether the possession of a firearm by an LTC applicant would be a violation of state or federal law.
 On the other hand, the medicinal marijuana law states clearly that people who qualify for medicinal marijuana cards shall not be denied any right or privilege under state law.
-There have been no published cases to date addressing this issue.
+There have been no published cases to date addressing this issue and there are no known cases of LTC/FID denials due to medical marijuana use.
 However, if you are denied an LTC or FID due to your possession of a medicinal marijuana card, please contact my office at (617) 383-4652.

 The original 2011 ATF opinion can be read here: